Some parts of this page may be machine-translated.

 Achievements

-Colorectal cancer (paper), breast cancer (summary report), diabetes (paper)
+Colorectal cancer (thesis), breast cancer (summary report), diabetes (thesis)

-10 years working at a pharmaceutical research institute
+10 years of experience working at a pharmaceutical research institute

 Areas of Expertise